 I have them cut to order as I prefer the amount to be equal on three sides and the main depth at th bottom.

-I use precept mounts, as my prints are a set size A3 full print or a 10x10 inch square.
-The mounts are bought in bulk and I use Framing Tape to stick them on, this is easy to remove if required.
+I use precut mounts, as my prints are a set size A3 full print or a 10x10 inch square.
+The mounts are bought in bulk (Paper Spectrum) and I use Framing Tape to stick them on, this is easy to remove if required.
 I mount prints by eye.

 The prints for my talks are not backed which is occasionally commented on during the talk.